amlandatta/spring310/student-service/README.md

 # student-service:

-A sample SpringBoot project which uses OpenFeign to communicate with other app.
-Integrated with Config Server and Eureka server (service registry)
+A sample SpringBoot, Kubernetes deployable project which uses OpenFeign to communicate with course-service application

 ### Pre-requisites